anas-fareedi/AnyRes/README.md

 ## we are implementing it soon
 using python and fastapi
-with micro services and digit or crypto currency for payment due to decentralized and privacy
+with micro services and digit or crypto currency for payment due to decentralized and privacy and adding p2p like services in this platform